kddubey/ORIE4741Project/README.md

 ## ORIE4741Project Fall 2019

-Sourabh Chakraborty, Kush Dubey, and Nicolas Morales
+Group members: Sourabh Chakraborty, Kush Dubey, and Nicolas Morales

 Can we predict which kinds of construction permits — residential and commercial — will be approved based on various features about the application’s region?